Nutrition for Cycling Part 1: Carbohydrates

 Throughout the 1960s and 1970s Ancel Keys published a plethora of studies showing higher cholesterol in heart disease patients as well as that diets high in fat raise blood cholesterol.
 Keys’s ‘masterpiece’ though was the published in 1980 500-page 6-countries study demonstrating that Japan, Italy, England, Australia, Canada and the United States in that order showed a correlation between dietary fat and heart disease (i.e Japan the lowest fat and disease, the United States highest).
 The first huge gaping hole among the many (excellently detailed by Gary Taubes) in the study’s methodology is that Ancel Keys had data on 22, yes almost 4 times as many countries, and if he had plotted that data he would have gotten a scatter, ie absolutely no correlation even for the most creatively minded statistician.
 Yet he chose the 6 that nicely fit his hypothesis.
 In addition and it is something equally important that will come many times in content of this site – association does not equal causation, I repeat association IS NOT causation.
 A very general and simple example to illustrate: I am Bulgarian and 2m (6’7″) tall, so that leads to the conclusion that Bulgarians are a tall folk.
 I can tell you that is not the case, and judging by the fact that I get asked almost daily “All Bulgarians must be tall as you, no?” association is very often mistaken for causation.

 However, to get back to Mr. Keys, he chose to leave out indigenous tribes such as the Inuit (North America) and Tokelau (Oceania), Maasai and Rendille (Afirca) who predominantly animal fat and have the lowest prevalence of heart disease on the planet.
 Vihjalmur Stefansson a Canadian Arctic explore and ethnologist (pictured dragging a seal) spent 10 years living with the inuit and learned to eat their food, composed mostly of seal blubber, karibou meat, fish and eggs, and had never felt healthier.
 Interestingly the inuit viewed plant food as not being “proper human food” and only ate some roots when in dire need.
-He documented his experiences in a number of publications which I highly recommend, particularly The Fat of the Land.
+He documented his experiences in a number of The Fat of the Land.
 After his return back to New York, he couldn’t stand the food and had to import Inuit food.
 His observations were immediately labeled controversial in the light the conventional wisdom that ‘balanced diet’ is the healthy diet.
 In 1928 himself and Karsten Anderson, 38 year old Danish Explorer, became the subjects of a yearlong experiment to put an end to the meat-diet controversy.
 The whole experiment was strictly supervised by a committee of a dozen respected nutritionists, anthropologists, and physicians.
 For the initial three weeks Stefansson and Anderson were fed a mixed diet (fruits, grains, vegetables, meat) while being subject to a LOT of tests.
 Afterwards they were moved to Bellevue hospital where under 24hour surveillance they were fed only meat.
 After 3 weeks (Stefansson) and thirteen weeks (Anderson) both men were released and ate only meat for one year.
 The constant urine tests showed that the “acetone [ketone] bodies were present in amounts so constant that fluctuations in the carbohydrate intake was practically ruled out.”
 The conclusions were dramatic due to the fact the expected severe vitamin deficiencies and health decline in both men did not occur, quite the opposite.
 Albert Scheiwzer, who later went on to win the Nobel Peace in 1952 for his missionary work, and Samuel Hutton were among some of the colonial and missionary physicians who provided historical observations of the changes that occurred to the indigenous populations that were exposed to the “Western diet.”
 In the early 1900s carbohydrate foods such as sugar, molasses, white flour and white rice were the staples that the colonists could bring by ship without spoiling or becoming rodent feed.
 Soon after exposure or the now popular term ‘nutrition transition,’ Western or diseases of civilisation such as obesity, diabetes mellitus, cardiovascular disease, hypertension and stroke, various forms of cancer, peptic ulcers, diverticulitis, gal stones, haemorrhoids, varicose veins and constipation.
 When any of those condition appeared, the other would follow eventually.
 Investigators proposed a hypothesis that the disorders had one common cause – easily digestible, refined carbohydrates.
 In the light of Ancel Keys’ (bold and unsubstantiated) claims that it was fat was the problem with carbohydrates being the solution, the carbohydrate hypothesis was rejected without any further examination.

 The above examples are merely one aspect of a greater concept and I am quoting Gary Taubes directly: